 e.
 The senior on-site inspector should be asked to attend all exit meetings where significant issues are expected to be discussed.

 f.
-For team inspections, force-on-force inspections, or other security-related efforts that are required by the baseline inspection program pursuant to appendix A of this IMC, NSIR/DSO will coordinate with the region, NRR/D, and NRR/Division of Operating Reactor Licensing, as required, to assess the potential impact on safe operations.
+For team inspections, force-on-force inspections, or other security-related efforts that are required by the baseline inspection program pursuant to appendix A of this IMC, NSIR/DSO will coordinate with the region, NRR/DRO, and NRR/Division of Operating Reactor Licensing, as required, to assess the potential impact on safe operations.

-To utilize the resident inspector or senior resident inspector in the inspection or assessment of security cornerstone objectives, NSIR will coordinate with the associated Regional Branch Chief.
+To utilize the resident inspector or senior resident inspector in the inspection or assessment of security cornerstone objectives, NSIR will coordinate with the associated Regional Project Branch Chief.
 Resident inspectors may be directed to provide the initial, on-site evaluation and reporting of a security event or incident.
 Further, resident inspectors may be used to determine whether licensees are aware of changes in security threat conditions or other fast-breaking security issues requiring licensee implementation of compensatory, preventive, or mitigative measures that provide adequate assurance of public health and safety.
 See section 11.02, “Responding to Events and Event Reports,” below.

 10.04 Third-Party Assistance.
 On occasion, licensees ask inspectors for recommendations on obtaining help for solving programmatic issues.
 Inspectors are prohibited from recommending the services of individuals or organizations for a project under NRC regulatory jurisdiction.
 Providing such a recommendation violates 5 CFR 2635.702, which prohibits Federal employees from using public office for endorsement of any product, service, or enterprise.
 For further guidance regarding third-party assistance to licensees refer to NUREG/BR-0075 revision 4, “NRC Field Policy Manual.”